 In this paper, we carry out the analyses of the $P_c$ states based on our recent study in Ref.~\cite{Shen:2024nck}: the LHCb data has been analyzed by the J{\"u}lich-Bonn model.
 This model is a comprehensive dynamical coupled-channel (DCC) approach~\cite{Doring:2025sgb} for various meson-baryon scatterings.
 It originated in the studies of the pion-nucleon induced reactions and then extended to the hidden-charm reactions as well as the photoproduction reactions.
 For the details of this model, see Refs.~\cite{Ronchen:2022hqk,Wang:2022osj,Mai:2023cbp,Wang:2024byt,Wang:2022oof,Shen:2024nck,Doring:2025sgb} and the references therein.
 The channel space contains $J/\psi N$, $\bar{D}^{(*)}\Lambda_c$, and $\bar{D}^{(*)}\Sigma_c^{(*)}$, with the energy ranging from $4.3$ to $4.5$ GeV and the total angular momentum up to $7/2$.
 That study results in four narrow states with quantum numbers ($J^P$): $P_c(4312)\,1/2^-$, $P_c(4380)\,3/2^-$, $P_c(4440)\,1/2^-$, and $P_c(4457)\,3/2^-$.
 The resonance poles and their couplings (residues) to different channels are extracted in three fit solutions that all describe the data well.
 The comparisons thereof provide estimates of the systematical uncertainties.
 Note that a study of the compositeness of the $N^*$ and $\Delta$ resonances in the J{\"u}lich-Bonn model (light meson-baryon sector) has already been performed in Ref.~\cite{Wang:2023snv}.
-Owing to the fact that all the four $P_c$ states couple in $S$-wave to a nearby $\bar{D}^{(*)}\Sigma_c^{(*)}$ channel, in this paper we can adopt all the three criteria, and can also formulate the SDFs/Gamow wave functions without any extra parameters taken from the model (like the cut-off parameters).
-In other words, unlike in Ref.~\cite{Wang:2023snv}, direct translations of the pole parameters to the compositeness are accomplished here.
-Nevertheless, the residues of the poles may not be very stable in Ref.~\cite{Shen:2024nck} (for example the complex coupling $g_{\bar{D}\Sigma_c}$ in Tab.~3 of Ref.~\cite{Shen:2024nck}), indicating remaining ambiguities.
-Hence we perform refined fits in this study to get slightly better descriptions of the data and more precise pole parameters.
+Owing to the fact that all the four $P_c$ states couple in $S$-wave to a nearby $\bar{D}^{(*)}\Sigma_c^{(*)}$ channel, in this paper, we can adopt all the three criteria and can also formulate the SDFs/Gamow wave functions without any extra parameters taken from the model (like the cut-off parameters).
+In other words, this study is independent of the parametrization of the model -- the model only provides the pole parameters as the inputs for those three criteria.
+Nevertheless, the residues of the poles may not be very stable in Ref.~\cite{Shen:2024nck} (for example, the complex coupling $g_{\bar{D}\Sigma_c}$ in Table 3 of Ref.~\cite{Shen:2024nck}), indicating remaining ambiguities.
+Hence, we perform refined fits in this study to get slightly better descriptions of the data and more precise pole parameters.
 The uncertainties from the pole parameters has indeed been decreased, as will be discussed in Sec.~\ref{sec:res}.